csjx/knb-data-status/index.md

         Due to a campus network upgrade, the KNB Data repository will be unavailable between 10:00 PM Pacific Daylight Time on Wednesday August 26th and 8:00 AM Pacific Daylight Time on Thursday August 27th.
 We apologize for the inconvenience.
-Please contact support@arcticdata.io if you have any questions.
+Please contact knb-help@nceas.ucsb.edu if you have any questions.
     </section>
 </article>